x42/fil4.lv2/README.md

 fil4.lv2 - Parametric Equalizer
 ===============================

-fil4.lv2 is a 4 band parmatric equalizer with additional low+high shelf filters and (optional) custom GUI.
+fil4.lv2 is a 4 band parametric equalizer with additional low+high shelf filters and a (optional) custom GUI displaying the transfer function.

 Usage
 -----